 It’s hard to say no to class at Yess Yoga.
 With nearly a dozen class styles, attendees can literally choose a different class for every night of the week.
-Offerings range from usual suspects like Vinyasa, Yin, and Slow Flow all the way to super-specialized classes like the body-positive Curvy class.
-Yess also has an instructor who specializes in yoga for those who have experienced trauma.
-There are even options when it comes to location: catch a class in Yess’s super Instagrammable studio located right off of Eat St., OR take your poses with a pint when you attend a class held at Clockwerks Brewing… seriously!
+Offerings range from usual suspects like Vinyasa, Yin, and slow flow all the way to super-specialized classes like the body-positive "Curvy" class.
+Yess also has an instructor who specializes in trauma sensitive yoga.
+No matter how you approach the mat, chances are there's a class style for you.

 Tula’s name comes from the Sanskrit word for balance and that’s exactly what this studio offers!
 In addition to bolstering your physical balance, Tula’s variety of yoga classes will help you find balance both on and off the mat.
 ISO adventure?
 Head over to this Union Park studio for some aerial yoga.
 Need to slow down your mind after a crazy day?
 Candlelight yoga can help!
-In addition to a full roster of usual suspects like Vinyasa, Yin, and Slow Flow, there are also specialized classes for children, those experiencing chronic pain, and survivors of violence.
+In addition to a full roster of usual suspects like Vinyasa, Yin, and slow flow, there are also specialized classes for children, and those experiencing chronic pain.
 Whatever kind of balance you’re seeking, Tula Yoga can help you find.

 A class at Radiant is about more than just spending an hour worrying how sheer your yoga pants are in downward dog — instead, the studio challenges each participant to experience a more spiritual, meditative side of yoga.
-Radiant Life Yoga’s Uptown studio holds daily classes including meditation, Hatha, and Vinyasa while their North Minneapolis partner studio, Northside Yoga, offers daily, donation-based classes taught by volunteer instructors.
+With a nationally recognized team of teachers, Radiant Life Yoga holds daily classes including meditation, Hatha, Yin, and Vinyasa.